 Be nice.
 Or else.

-Principal at Thought Merchants Joined about 4 years ago
+Principal at Thought Merchants Joined over 4 years ago

 I love this iMac Pro.
 Fantastic form-factor and performance for those that work with large-scale image manipulation.